mransan/bs-protobuf/README.md

 # bs-protobuf

 > Prototype the use of ocaml-protoc with BuckleScript for Isomorphic type sharing and serialization
 > between a Javascript client and server.
-Note that the OCaml code could is also usable with
+Note that the OCaml code is also usable with
-> a native server
+> a native server.

 The application consists in a server exposing a `/person` endpoint which returns a value of the ocaml type [person](src/shared/example01/example01_pb.mli).
 This person type was generated with the